Lodisy12/SleepTrackerV3/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+This one was pretty straightforward.

 ## License

-Copyright 2019 <name>
+Copyright 2019 Joseph Lawter

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.